jundalisay/sp/content/en/research/lemaitre/primeval/introduction.md

 Then I shall strive to deduce its results far enough to account, not only for cosmic rays, but also for the present stmcture of the universe, formed of stars and gaseous clouds, organized into spiral or elliptical nebulae, sometimes grouped in large clusters of several thousand nebulae which, more often, are composed of isolated nebulae, receding from one another according to the mechanism known by the name of the expanding universe.

-For the exposition of my subject, it is indispensable thati recall several elementary geometric conceptions, such as that of the closed space of Riemann, which led to that of space with a variable radius, as well as in certain aspects of the theory of relativity, particularly the introduction of the cosmological constant and of the cosmic repulsion which is the result of it.
+My hypothesis uses several elementary geometric conceptions:
+- the closed space of Riemann which led to that of space with a variable radius
+- the theory of relativity as the cosmological constant and of the cosmic repulsion which is the result of it.

 ### Closed Space